-Management's Discussion and Analysis For the years ended December 31, 2021 and 2020 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2022 and 2021 In USD\$ (000s)

-CAPTAIN trial
+CAPTAIN Trial

 CAPTAIN (A Comparison of TULSA Procedure vs. Radical Prostatectomy in Participants with Localized Prostate Cancer) is a prospective, multi-centre randomized controlled trial of 201 patients aimed at comparing the safety and efficacy of the TULSA procedure (performed with the TULSA-PRO® system) with radical prostatectomy ("RP") in men with organ-confined, intermediate-risk, Gleason Score 7 (Grade Group 2 and 3) prostate cancer.
 In the CAPTAIN trial, 134 patients will be randomized to receive one or two TULSA procedures and 67 patients will be randomized to receive RP.
 The trial is expected to take place at eight or more sites in the United States and two in Canada.
 Of those, six sites have been activated to date and are currently recruiting patients.